Since Aztec times, Mexico has been a thriving center of commerce. Markets and trade continue to be an intrinsic part of everyday Mexican culture.

 Wings: Wings restaurants are principally situated at Mexico’s airports, although you can also find them in some other areas, including road-side shopping precincts on major highways.
 Their a-la-carte menu has a good range of international and Mexican dishes and many Wings restaurants have an adjacent beverage bar, named “El Baron Rojo” (The Red Baron). www.wings.com.mx

-If you live and reside in Mexico, you will probably, sooner or later, go shopping in the USA.
+If you reside in Mexico, you will probably, sooner or later, go shopping in the USA.
 Many Mexicans who can afford to, go to the US on shopping trips during the course of the year.

 Not too many years ago, the reason for going abroad to shop was that Mexico’s stores lacked choice and variety due to strict import regulations; today, people go to the USA to shop because prices for identical goods are cheaper—sometimes a lot cheaper—than the same thing purchased in Mexico City.